sriaradhyula/simple-ai-agent/README.md

 >_The description of the repository is: "This repo demonstrates building a simple ReAct AI agent to perform tasks such as retrieving GitHub repo details via REST APIs, using LangGraph to define workflows."_
 >
->_The topics of the repository are: "agent, ai, langgraph"_
+>_The topics of the repository are: "agent, ai, langgraph, python"_
 >
 >_Matching topics in the description and topics list are: "agent", "ai", and "langgraph"._